What is HotDog Patient Warming?

 Controllers

-The most advanced patient warming system ever developed
+The most advanced temperature management system ever developed

 WaffleGrip® Trendelenburg Patient Positioner